XLS Considered Harmful

 • Although more of a compliment towards Bazel, tight integration with it enables caching and incremental compilation, providing a tight edit-run-debug loop

-The biggest problem with XLS is that the abstraction it provides is fundamentally wrong for an HLS tool.
-Traditional HLS2 has a clear advantage over RTL because it supports control-flow synthesis.
+The biggest issue, in my view, is that the abstraction boundary is a mismatch for many of the designs people use HLS for.
+Traditional HLS1 has a clear advantage over RTL because it supports control-flow synthesis.
 Automating this process removes a major burden, since debugging control flow is where hardware designers spend a large portion of their time.

-XLS, however, does not support control-flow synthesis, undermining the entire point of using HLS in the first place.
+XLS, however, does not support control-flow synthesis, which is the key selling point of HLS.
 Without it, implementing anything with a nontrivial FSM requires manually instantiating all the hardware state and control logic, rather than expressing the design in an imperative style.
 At that point, writing XLS is not much different from writing RTL.

 The code block below is a GCD module expressed in XLS.
 As one can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.
 The next function closely resembles an FSM written in RTL.